 - Listen.
 The siren should sound for 1 second then turn off.

 - Fault all zones in turn and listen for three beeps from the keypad.
-(Fault means for you to open each one) Each time you open a window or door the zone number and description should appear on the keypad.
-The display clears when a zone is closed.
-If you are testing a wireless motion detector there is a 3 minute delay between activations to conserve battery power.
+(Fault means for you to open each one.)
+Each time you open a window or door, the zone number and description should appear on the keypad.
+The display clears when you close a zone.
+If you’re testing a wireless motion detector, there’s a 3 minute delay between activations to conserve battery power.